nikolajbech/react-exclusive-auto-importer/README.md

-# auto-import-selected README
+# react-exclusive-auto-importer README

-This is the README for your extension "auto-import-selected".
+This is the README for your extension "react-exclusive-auto-importer".
 After writing up a brief description, we recommend including the following sections.

 ## Features